radicle-foundation/radworks-governance/manual.md

 RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [RFC/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])

-## **Request for Comments (RFC)**
+## **Request for Comments**

-The _Request for Comments_ phase is used to actively review formal proposal drafts that are being submitted to governance within a given cylce.
+The _Request for Comments (RFC)_ phase is used to actively review formal proposal drafts that are being submitted to governance within a given cylce.
 While drafts of proposals can be posted on the forum _at any time_, RFC is the official period for the community to review and provide feedback on proposals that will be voted on in a given cylce.
 The feedback provided during this phase allows for more detailed and refined proposals to vote on in later stages.

 In order for a draft proposal to be formally included in a [proposal cycle](#proposal-cycles), it must be labeled with [RFC] and formatted using the templates linked below.

 > 💡 For more complex proposals, it is encouraged to post early drafts in advance of the intended proposal cycle to allow for ample discussion and debate.
+These early drafts should be posted under [Proposal Drafts](https://community.radworks.org/c/governance/proposal-archive/46) on the forum.
 Authors are encouraged to specify the expected or tentative proposal cycle for their submission.

 When preparing the proposal drafts for the _RFC_ phase, proposal authors should:
 - Use [these templates](https://github.com/radicle-foundation/radworks-governance/tree/main/templates) to create their proposals.
 Please see the 'Proposal Types' section below to determine which template to use.
 - Include as much context and detail as possible to help the community to review what is being proposed.
-- Post their proposal under [Proposal Drafts](https://community.radworks.org/c/governance/discussions/19) on the forum by the _first Monday_ of each cycle (see 'Proposal Cycles' for details).
+- Post their proposal under [Active Proposals](https://community.radworks.org/c/governance/proposals/18) on the forum by the _first Monday_ of each cycle (see 'Proposal Cycles' for details).

 ## **Formal Review**

 The _Formal Review_ phase serves as the final review step in the governance process before proposals are submitted on-chain.
-Proposals in this phase incorporate feedback from the _Discussion_ phase, and are accompanied by an off-chain Snapshot poll to gauge consensus.
+Proposals in this phase incorporate feedback from the _RFC_ phase, and are accompanied by an off-chain Snapshot poll to gauge consensus.
 All Snapshot polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
 Each Snapshot poll should have three voting options: `Yes` `No` and `Abstain`.

 During _Formal Review_, proposal authors are required to:
-- Publish a new version of their proposal on the forum that incorporates feedback from the *Discussion* phase.
+- Publish a new version of their proposal on the forum that incorporates feedback from the *RFC* phase.
 Please use [this template](/templates/05-Formal-Review-forum-post-header) as a guide.
 Proposals in this stage should be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.
 - If applicable, include a draft of the executable proposal code.
 Use [this template](/templates/07-proposal-code-template.md) to draft the proposal code.
 - Publish a corresponding Snapshot poll on the [Radworks Snapshot page]([url](https://snapshot.org/#/gov.radworks.eth)).
 To publish a Snapshot poll for Formal Review, you must be added as an 'author' in the Radworks Snapshot space.
 This measure is in place to prevent spam proposals.
 Please reach out to Shelby (shelb_ee#9785 on Discord) with the Ethereum address of the party posting your proposal.
 - Please use [this template](/templates/08-snapshot-poll-template) to prepare the Snapshot poll.